VIDA-NYU/reproserver/README.rst

 You will need `Docker <https://hub.docker.com/search/?type=edition&offering=community>`__ and `docker-compose <https://docs.docker.com/compose/install/>`__.

+- Make sure you have checked out the submodule with ``git submodule init && git submodule update``
 - Copy ``env.dist`` to ``.env`` (you probably don't need to change the settings)
 - Start services by running ``docker-compose up -d --build``
 - Open `localhost:8000 <http://localhost:8000/>`__ in your browser